ironvietman/directional_filter/README.md

 # directional_filter
-implements a bank of rank max directional opening
+Implements a bank of rank max directional opening

+## Reference
+Directional Morphological Filtering by Pierre Soille and Hugues Talbot